 After exploring the northern and central parts of Vietnam, a trip to Ho Chi Minh City will make you feel like you’ve rocketed forward in time at least half a century.
 The city is modernizing at such a pace that it’s hard to recognize it from year to year.
 A metro system is currently being built and new skyscrapers seem to pop up like mushrooms after a rainstorm, while trendy restaurants open at a frantic pace.

-That’s not to say Ho Chi Minh city doesn’t have its charms.
+That’s not to say Ho Chi Minh City doesn’t have its charms.
 You can still duck down an alleyway and find yourself in the narrow alleyways of Saigon, peeking into family homes that have been there for decades.

 Where to stay in Ho Chi Minh City

 Ho Chi Minh City is divided into districts with District 1 at the center, where most hotels and restaurants can be found.
-There is a buzzing backpacker area with endless budget accommodation that lies between the somewhat tacky but interesting Bui Vien street and touristy Ben Thanh market.
+There is a buzzing backpacker area with endless budget accommodation that lies between the somewhat tacky but interesting Bui Vien street and the touristy Ben Thanh market.
 Higher-end hotels tend to be nearer to the city centre which is where you’ll also find more upscale restaurants and boutiques.

-Luxury > Chez Mimosa – Boutique Hotel
+Luxury > Chez Mimosa

 This family-run hotel features spotless, freshly decorated rooms, with modern comfortable beds.
 The owner and staff will go out of their way to make you feel completely at home.
 Check the latest prices.

-Mid-range > Beautiful Saigon Boutique Hotel
+Mid-range > Beautiful Saigon Penthouse

-Budget > Della Boutique Hotel
+Budget > Winston Hotel Riverside

 When’s the best time to go to Vietnam?